 In July 2002, he made his third and last visit to Canada on the occasion of World Youth Day in Toronto, Ont.
 His papal mass on the event’s closing day was attended by 800,000 people!

-The RCM coin design is an artist reference of a photograph of Pope John Paul II offering Mass during his first visit to Canada in 1984.
+The RCM coin design is based on a photograph of Pope John Paul II offering Mass during his first visit to Canada in 1984.
 Through the expert application of varied finishes and skilled engraving, Mint engravers faithfully capture the power of the moment as the pope raises the Consecrated Host at the elevation.

 Pope John Paul II was born Karol Jozef Wojtyla in Wadowice, Poland on May 18, 1920.
 He lost his mother at 8, his brother at 11, and his father at 21.

-In Nazi-occupied Poland in the early 1940s, he studied for the priesthood in a secret “underground” seminary in the residence of cardinal Adam Stefan Sapiha, Archibishop of Krakow.
-During that period he is credited with having saved and protected a number of Polish Jews, in addition to having been protected himself by friends and family.
+In Nazi-occupied Poland in the early 1940s, he studied for the priesthood in a secret “underground” seminary in the residence of Cardinal Adam Stefan Sapieha, the archbishop of Krakow.
+During that period, he is credited with having saved and protected a number of Polish Jews, in addition to having been protected himself by friends and family.